-Regression test results on the broker-borrower interaction with the distance indicator show it does not significantly influence mortgage default.
-Based on the numbers on mortgage loans disbursed to borrowers by private banks, 1217 borrowers were less than 25 meters away from the lender for most of their loans.
+Regression test results on the broker-borrower interaction with distance indicator show it has not significant influence on mortgage default.
+Based on the numbers on mortgage loans disbursed to borrowers by private bank, 1217 borrowers were less than 25 meters away from the lender for most of their loans.
 This suggests that private banks take precautions when granting loans to reduce the risk of default.
-Proximity makes it easier for banks to acquire data on the profile of prospective borrowers (Agarwal & Hauswald, 2007; 2010).
+Close proximity makes it easier for banks to acquire data on the profile of prospective borrowers (Agarwal & Hauswald, 2007; 2010).
 Broker and borrower interactions based on distance need further study to determine their impact on defaults.
-Good brokers tend to provide sound financial advice so borrowers get products that suit their needs and provide advice as they go through the loan application process and beyond.
+Good brokers tend to provide good financial advice so that borrowers get products that suit their needs and provide advice as borrowers go through the loan application process and beyond.
 Face-to-face meetings can also be used as an indicator of the broker-borrower relationship (Conklin, 2016).

 The interest rate variable that influences default reveals a negative correlation coefficient, which means that the higher the interest rate the bank charges mortgage borrowers, the greater the repayment of credit facilities will be.
-This is because, according to the company's internal policy, they must set a high interest rate and offset it with a long fixed interest rate payment period to offer mortgage facilities to borrowers during the 2015-2020 period.
-Therefore, the borrower will gradually make more extended payments.
-Based on this result, this finding aligns with Thornton's (2008) explanation that the higher the interest rate the bank offers, the more it is made to mitigate the high credit risk associated with providing mortgage facilities to borrowers.
+This is because, according to company internal policy, they must set a high interest rate and offset it with a long-fixed interest rate payment period to offer mortgage facilities to borrowers during the 2015-2020 period.
+Therefore, the borrower will gradually make longer payments.
+Based on this result, this finding is in line with Mcdonald & Thornton (2008) explanation that the higher the interest rate offered by the bank, the more it is made to mitigate the high credit risk associated with providing mortgage facilities to borrowers.

-Banks offer longer loan terms and options for fixed or floating interest rates (floating or adjustablerate mortgages) in response to research showing a negative correlation between interest rates and mortgage defaults (Harjono, 2016; McDonald & Thornton, 2008).
-The application of a low-interest rate is typically paired with a shorter fixed period, according to internal regulations from the firm.
+Banks offer longer loan terms and options for fixed or floating interest rates (floating or adjustable-rate mortgages) in response to research showing a negative correlation between interest rates and mortgage defaults (Harjono, 2016; McDonald & Thornton, 2008).
+The application of a low interest rate is typically paired with a shorter fixed period, according to internal regulations from the firm.
 This means that after the short-fixed period expires, the borrower will enter a floating interest period, with the condition of the interest being evaluated by the company every six months (McDonald & Thornton, 2008) and based on economic conditions at the time of evaluation.
-This paper seeks to contribute to previous studies by Kim and Lim (2021), which explain that the bank considers the risk of default by implementing a policy of charging prospective borrowers higher interest rates the more valuable the assets pledged as collateral.
+This paper seeks to contribute to previous studies by Kim & Lim (2021), which explains that the bank takes into account the risk of default by implementing a policy of charging prospective borrowers higher interest rates the more valuable the assets pledged as collateral.